 As a result, my balcony is now under surveillance, closely watched by members of my four new groups of island “friends”:

 Government Cronies (Customs, The Dept of Agriculture, and My Police Chief/Inspector/Neighbor)

 I give thanks for this group’s interest in me to a South African accent and a miscommunication.

-My boss (the South African accent in question) was thoughtful enough to pay the Customs’ duty on the shipment of the hydroponic equipment, which Customs was more than happy to accept.
-However, Customs also requires you to open the package in their presence and produce some form of a receipt for the goods (even if the goods are your oldest and stinkiest pair of tennis shoes… that was a fun day), which they then apply 22% duty on (sounds steep, but we don’t pay any other taxes here).
+My boss (the South African accent in question) was thoughtful enough to pay the Customs’ duty on the shipment of my new hydroponic equipment, which Customs was more than happy to accept.
+However, Customs also requires you to open the package in their presence and produce some form of a receipt for the goods (even if the goods are your oldest and stinkiest pair of tennis shoes… that was a fun day), which they then apply 22% duty to (sounds steep, but we don’t pay any other taxes here).
 So it’s easy to imagine the excitement that large shipments can cause – I’m shocked that someone hasn’t made it into a reality show yet.

 “Gardening,” he replied succinctly (as he always does).

 Interest peaked, Customs inquired further, “And what will your employee be gardening?”